meteor/tutorials/steps/react/step02.md

 {{> CodeBox view="react" step="2.5"}}

+We just added three things to our app:

+1. An `App` React component
+2. A `Task` React component
-In this new file, there are three important parts: an `App` React component, a `Task` React component, and a block inside `if (Meteor.isClient) { ... }`, which defines code to execute in the browser.
+3. Some code wrapped inside `if (Meteor.isClient) { ... }`, which defines code to execute in the browser, and `Meteor.startup`, which knows how to call code when the page is loaded and ready.

 Later in the tutorial, we will refer to these components when adding or changing code.

 ### Check the result